 What categories of personal information we collect

-The type and quantity of information we collect and how we use it depends on why you are providing it.
+The types of personal information we collect depends on how we intend to use it.

 - Your parliamentary constituency